Since the advent of Deep Learning, the comforting objection to Artificial Intelligence,

 When a robot or computer does something a human cannot do, that is not astonishing--it is useful.
 However, when technology advances to such an extent that objects vanishing in our own hands has become mundane, this may be the death of the magician for hire.

 Just as the advancement of movie special effects resulted in the decline in interest in stage magic shows (where you may be watching a magician from 200 feet away), so the advancement in technology arouses suspicion that the magician may be depending on some new gadget that only few know about.

 The issue is not whether the magician is actually using new technology in his act (this is rarer than you'd think and usually unnecessary), but whether his audience may reach for that explanation; for, the true professional never relaxes in the knowledge that he did not, in actuality, use the method that his spectator assumed he used.
 He can only relax when his spectators have no where to go in their deductions and speculations.
 That the spectators suspect the wrong method is just as damaging to the magic show as if they had arrived at the correct secret method.

-Eventually, the impossible will become possible.
+Eventually, the impossible will become possible, and thus mundane.

 If you’re looking for a magician in Indianapolis, Bloomington, Fort Wayne,